 Over time, there have been some adjustments made to the sampling design (Table 5-1).
 For the first two years of the project (2005 and 2006), 35 reefs were surveyed each year.
 In 2007 fringing reefs along the Cape Tribulation coast were removed from the program due to concerns over crocodile attack.
 In addition, the sampling frequency changed so that only a subset of "core" reefs were surveyed annually with the remaining "cycle" reefs surveyed every other year (Table 5-1).
-From 2015, the sampling changed again with King Reef replaced by Bedarra Island in the Tully Catchment and all reefs scheduled for sampling biennially, half surveyed in 'odd-years' and half surveyed in 'even-years'.
-Importantly, when an acute disturbance is suspected of having impacted survey reefs during the preceding summer, the design allows for contingency sampling of up to six reefs not scheduled for survey so as to improve estimates of impact and book-end the start of the recovery period.
+From 2015, the sampling changed again with King Reef replaced by Bedarra Island in the Tully Catchment, Middle Reef removed from the program as this was also a site monitored by the AIMS Long-term Monitoring Program, and all reefs scheduled for sampling biennially, half surveyed in 'odd-years' and half surveyed in 'evenyears'.
+Importantly, when an acute disturbance was suspected of having impacted survey reefs during the preceding summer, the biennial design allowed for contingency sampling of up to six reefs not scheduled for survey so as to improve estimates of impact and book-end the start of the recovery period.
 In 2020 all reefs were monitored to document the impact of high water temperatures in early 2020.
+In 2021 the program returned to a annual frequency of monitoring for all reefs and Peak Island was removed from the program on the basis of not having substantive development of a carbonate substrate.
 In addition to these adjustments, as of 2015 data from inshore reef sites surveyed under the Long-term Monitoring Program (LTMP) were included in the analysis and reporting of inshore coral reef condition (Table 5-1).
 A map of sites included in 2020 is presented in Figure 5-2.

-Figure 5-2 Coral locations that exist as of 2020.
-However, not all locations were assessed/sampled in 2020
+Figure 5-2 Coral locations that exist as of 2021.